Karen Dawn

 Karen Dawn is an American animal rights and welfare advocate and writer.
+She's known as the founder of DawnWatch, author of “Thanking the Monkey: Rethinking the way we Treat Animals,” and for numerous newspaper and magazine pieces, as well as for her well-publicized turkey rescues.

-Biography and work
+Biography

 Karen Dawn was born in the United States and grew up and was schooled in Australia.
-She studied at the University of NSW — a science degree with a major in psychology.
-Dawn got her first experience working with the media as a news researcher and writer for Australia's national nightly news magazine show "The 7:30 Report," on ABC.
-Dawn moved to New York City and pursued her interest in music throughout the early 1990s as a singer/songwriter.
+She studied at the University of New South Wales, earning a science degree with a major in psychology.
+Dawn had her first experience working with the media as a news researcher and writer for Australia's national nightly news magazine show The 7.30 Report, on ABC.
+Dawn moved to New York City and pursued her interest in music throughout the early 1990s as a singer-songwriter.
+In 1999 she moved to Los Angeles and founded DawnWatch – the Daily Animal World News Watch – which became a nonprofit organization in 2016.
+She spent two decades in Pacific Palisades where she became known as the Turkey Lady for her well-publicized Thanksgiving turkey rescues.
+She left for Santa Barbara in early 2020.
+She is now based largely in Austin Texas.

 Animal rights spokesperson

-Dawn is an animal rights spokesperson who speaks at the national animal rights conferences and the annual "Taking Action for Animals" conference in Washington DC.
-She has appeared on major TV networks discussing animal issues and she is a popular speaker at colleges.
+Dawn is an animal rights spokesperson who speaks at national animal rights conferences and the annual "Taking Action for Animals" conference in Washington DC.
+She has appeared on major TV networks discussing animal issues and is a speaker at colleges.

 Dawn's career in animal rights began in 1999 when she started the DawnWatch.com list serve, which she created to encourage activists to stay in contact with the media.

 Dawn was invited to serve on the voting committee for the Genesis Awards a position which she held from 2001 to 2004.
 In 2006 she returned to the Genesis Awards voting committee as the print consultant.

-Her piece "Best Friends Need Shelter, Too" was published in The Washington Post and she was subsequently interviewed for a New York Times article about the media coverage of displaced pets during the Katrina aftermath.
-A year later she participated in an on-air follow-up — a one-hour program on Washington Post Radio devoted to the Katrina Animal Disaster and what we learned from it with regard to the need for disaster preparedness and policy changes.
+Her piece "Best Friends Need Shelter, Too" was published in The Washington Post and she was subsequently interviewed for a New York Times article about the media coverage of displaced pets in the aftermath of Hurricane Katrina.
+A year later she participated in an on-air follow-up — a one-hour program on Washington Post Radio devoted to the Katrina Animal Disaster and what was learned from it with regard to the need for disaster preparedness and policy changes.

 Dawn was an official spokesperson for California's Proposition 2, a 2008 election ballot initiative that changed the standards for confining farm animals.